bitquery/graphql-docs/docs/Examples/cosmos/messages.md

 This query retrieves messages from the Cosmos blockchain where transactions signed by the address "cosmos1alprdufsxvxauwcsh08hjpzsqc8elwlq3evztg".
 The query includes information such as the block height and timestamp, message index, JSON content of the message, sender(s) of the message, success status of the transaction, transaction hash, the address of the transaction signer, and the type of the message.
 The result is limited to the latest 10 messages.

-## Explore Messages of a Specific Type
+## Count Unique Cosmos Message Types in a Block

 ```
 {